 Revive, Construct or Restore

-Whatever your word, NSEA aims to make it easier for Pacific Salmon and alll salmonids to migrate, breathe, rest, reproduce, incubate, eat, grow up and - in a simple phrase - live well.
+Whatever your word, NSEA aims to make it easier for Pacific Salmon and Steelhead (collectively known as salmonids) to migrate, breathe, rest, reproduce, incubate, eat, grow up and - in a simple phrase - live decent lives.
 The projects featured below were selected to demonstrate a diverse range of what NSEA tackles in any given year.

 Tributary of Squalicum Cr.
 Culvert Replacement